-Dr. Lauren Streicher: Do You Need More Sex and Sleep?
+Dr. Lauren Streicher: More Sex and Sleep?

 Jonathan: Hey everyone, Jonathan Bailor back – and I am so excited about today’s session because we’re going to get a little bit more specific, so it may not apply to every single one of our viewers exactly, but I think there’s going to be nuggets of wisdom and awesome action steps for everyone and if not you personally, certainly people you know.
 We have with us one of, if not the — top specialists in the world when it comes to talking about the deeper causes and deeper solutions and scientific advancements that have taken place over the past 40 years as we spend more years on this earth maintaining our robustness and vitality because if you think about it — according to conventional wisdom, we have a really sad state on our hands if it’s just about eating less and exercising more because that means the longer we’re on this earth, the less we can eat or the hungrier andhungrier we need to become and the less and less time we can have because the more and more time we would need to spend exercising, according to that conventional dogma — I don’t know about you, but I don’t want to get hungrier and hungrier and more and more time deprived, the longer I’m on this earth.
 I’ve got more important things to spend my time on, so that’s why I wanted to bring our awesome guest today on the show.
 She is an Associate Professor of Obstetrics and Gynecology at the Feinberg School of Medicine at Northwestern University.
 You’ve seen her frequently all over the media, as well as on the Dr. Oz show, she’s an absolute delight, author of upcoming book called “Love, Sex Again,” (tape mute at 1:40) finally fixes the issues that are sabotaging your sex life.
 She is a firecracker and I’m a fan of her, Dr. Lauren Streicher, welcome how are you?